C2SM/c2sm.github.io/tools/index.md

 C2SM supports a couple of pre- and postpocessing tools on different high-performance platforms.
 This page provides an overview, further documentation and manuals for each specific software needed in order to run the tools.

-Do subpages again for "running COSMO", "running ICON", and "processing chaings"?
+Do subpages again for "running COSMO", "running ICON", and "processing chains"?